MakeSchool-Tutorials/Tutorial-Template/P00-Getting-Started/content.md

 slug: getting-started
 ---

-The above title becomes the tutorials first header so _an introduction to the tutorial page should be given here before any more headers are created._
+**The above title becomes the tutorials first header**, so an introduction to the tutorial page should be given here **before** any more headers are created.

 # Supported syntax